 2. Instead of changing the ownership of a tax-deferred account, you need to have the beneficiary designation on the account provide for the desired distribution of the assets after your death.
 You need to get a change of beneficiary form for each of your tax-deferred retirement savings accounts, and change each beneficiary designation.
 The beneficiary designation on a tax-deferred retirement savings account will control what happens to the assets in that account at the death of the account owner.
 Beneficiary designations must be carefully coordinated with the overall estate distribution plan.
 In some cases, such as where beneficiaries will receive their assets outright under your RLT, this will mean that individuals and charities named as beneficiaries under your RLT will also need to be named directly as beneficiaries under your IRA and qualified plan accounts.
 In other cases, such as where your RLT provides for your beneficiaries to receive their assets in trusts that will continue after your death, the beneficiary designation will likely need to actually designate the trusts that will eventually be created for those beneficiaries as the beneficiaries of the IRA and qualified plan accounts.
 Please note: You generally do not want to simply have your RLT itself designated as the beneficiary of tax-deferred retirement savings accounts, because this will usually not produce a desirable income tax result.

-If a tax-deferred retirement savings account does not have a proper “designated beneficiary” under the applicable IRS rules, the assets must usually be withdrawn from the account over a very short period of time (within as few as 5 years, if the account owner is under 70 1/2 at death).
+If a tax-deferred retirement savings account does not have a proper “designated beneficiary” under the applicable IRS rules, the assets must usually be withdrawn from the account over a short period of time (within 5 years, if the account owner is under 70 1/2 at death, or over the account owner’s remaining life expectancy as if still alive, if the account owner dies after age 70 1/2).
 However, if an individual is properly designated as the beneficiary of an IRA or other tax-deferred retirement savings account, the individual is normally allowed to use his own life expectancy as the basis for calculating the minimum required distributions (“MRDs”) that he must take from the account during his lifetime.
-This can produce a significant amount of additional income tax deferral and allow a correspondingly greater amount of wealth to be transferred to the beneficiary of the account.
+This can produce a significant amount of additional income tax deferral.
 Individuals will normally qualify as proper designated beneficiaries.
 A trust is not normally considered to be a proper designated beneficiary; but a trust can be a proper designated beneficiary if it meets certain IRS rules.
 If the trust meets the right rules, the IRS will look through the trust and pretend that a given individual beneficiary of the trust is actually the “designated beneficiary” of the account for MRD purposes.

 Most normal RLTs are not structured in a way that allows the RLT itself to qualify as a proper designated beneficiary on tax-deferred retirement savings accounts after the death of the RLT’s creator.
 This means that, if the RLT itself is named as the beneficiary of a tax-deferred retirement savings account, the IRS will likely treat the account as having no designated beneficiary.
 However, if the RLT will create new trusts for its beneficiaries, those trusts can, with proper drafting, qualify as proper designated beneficiaries and allow their individual beneficiaries to take MRDs based on at least the life expectancy of the trust’s oldest living beneficiary.
 To get the best result, the beneficiary designation used on each account should also designate the Trustees of each of the trusts that the RLT will create as separate beneficiaries of shares of the account.
 As an example, if your RLT provides for a Residuary Trust to be created after your death, and if the Residuary Trust will divide into equal shares for each of four children, the beneficiary designation could read as follows: